Twook21/config/README.md

 ✨ I'm a **Semester 5 Informatics Engineering student at PENS** and a passionate **Full Stack Developer** from West Java, Indonesia.

-🌱 Currently focused on **Laravel**, **React.js**, and mastering **cloud technologies** with AWS.
-💡 I enjoy creating impactful applications that solve real-world problems.
+💡 I love building impactful applications that solve real-world problems.
-🎯 On a mission to evolve from a skilled developer to a professional software engineer.
+🔥 With high enthusiasm, I’m dedicated to improving my skills and staying up-to-date with emerging technologies.

 ---